FAQ

 What is CITES?

 CITES is the 'Convention on International Trade in Endangered Species of Wild Fauna and Flora', an international agreement between governments.
 Its aim is to ensure that international trade in specimens of wild animals and plants does not threaten their survival.
-If you intend to export ivory (or certain tropical hardwoods, such as rosewood) outside the EU, you will need a CITES certificate.
-Our shipper, Focus Packing, will be able to apply for a certificate on your behalf.
+If you intend to export certain tropical hardwoods (ie certain species of rosewood and mahogany) you will need a CITES certificate.
+Again, for a modest professional fee, Luke would be happy to advise you on the process.

-Luke would be delighted to hear from you and would be delighted to consider your item for consignment on the website.
-Obviously, he's a bit picky about what he takes in, as he aims to offer items of quality, interest and in the best possible condition.
-Items are sold on a commission basis, which includes photography and insurance.
-When your item sells, your money is placed into a separate client account as a further guarantee of payment.
+Luke would be delighted to hear from you.
+Obviously, he's a bit picky about what he buys (in the nicest possible way), as he aims to offer items of quality, interest and in the best possible condition.

-I'm interested in buying one of your things, but would like to have a look at it myself.
+I'm interested in one of your antiques, but would like to have a closer look.
 Is this possible?

 Absolutely.
 Luke Honey is based in Central London (about a ten minutes walk from the nearest Zone 1 tube station).
-He's a friendly sort and would be delighted to see you, so please get in touch with him at info@lukehoney.co.uk.
+He's a friendly sort and would be delighted to see you, please get in touch to make an appointment to view.